 My approach

-Psychotherapy is different from speaking to a family member or friend as a psychotherapist is professionally trained to listen and not to try and ‘fix’ things for you.
-This approach fosters an environment where, together with your therapist, you can think together about your life experiences and consider how they have impacted upon you.
-The experiences that you have in the present day often link to the past, but this may not only relate to your immediate family, but also to how experiences at school, friendships, partners, work and society at large have influenced your inner world.
+I see psychotherapy as a co-created, relational process.
+It is distinctly different from speaking to a family member or a friend, as a psychotherapist is professionally trained over many years to listen and not to try and ‘fix’ things for you.
+This approach fosters an environment where you have a space to think with curiosity about your life experiences and consider how they have impacted upon you.
+The experiences that you have in the present day often link to the past, but this may not only relate to your immediate family, but also to how experiences at school, friendships, partners, work, and society at large have influenced the way in which you see yourself.
+As your therapist, I will actively listen to what you tell me, without judgement and with curiosity.
+I will also think carefully about what you are saying, and offer my own associations and perspectives from time to time.

 What happens in a therapy session?

 Some sessions will be as you may imagine in a ‘traditional’ therapy session where it is two people talking to one another, ‘working through’ what emerges and thinking about what this means in the context of your relationship to yourself, other people, and your surrounding environment.
-However, this process is not only about talking about what has bothered recently, but is also a means of giving space to the aspects of yourself you may reject or find it hard to think about, which are now making themselves known again through troubling or distressing experiences.
+However, this process is not only about talking about what has bothered you recently, but is also a means of giving space to the aspects of yourself you may reject or find it hard to think about, which are now making themselves known again through troubling or distressing experiences.
 Psychotherapy is therefore an effective means of naming and making sense of the experiences which trouble, baffle, or simply overwhelm you.

 ART THERAPY